codez/delayed_cron_job/README.md

 ## License

-Delayed::Cron::Job is released under the terms of the MIT License.
+Delayed::Cron::Job is released under the terms of the [MIT License](LICENSE).
 Copyright 2014-2019 Pascal Zumkehr.
-See LICENSE for further information.
+See see [LICENSE file](LICENSE) for further information.